rkumar/cetus/README.md

 3. If copying a file, to the same directory, or if the file already exists, a unique name will be suggested (numeric suffix).

+## Scripts

+* Scripts access selected files and can take actions on them.
+Examples are scripts that remove spaces and brackets from selected files, or create a directory with the selected files, encrypt files, archive files, convert file format using `ffmpeg`, etc.

+* Scripts are located in the CONFIG folder, under `cetus/scripts`.
+Usually this is `.config` but can be configured via XDG_CONFIG_HOME.

+* Selected files are located in `~/tmp/selected_files`

+* Scripts are also passed the filename under the cursor, and may act on it if no file has been selected.

+* Currently, scripts don't pass any messages back to the application.
+Suggestions welcome.

+## Generators

+Generators are used to generate a list of file names or directories that can be used for navigation, or paging/editing or other file actions.

+For example, a generator could generate filenames from `.viminfo` or `z` or `autojump`

 ## More

 Fork of `lyra` with a different hotkey idea.
 Use this for quickly navigating your file system using hotkeys